islegmar/estimations/README.md

 - Add an abstraction layer with jstree so if we use another "tree provider" we can resuse most of the code.
 - Refactor the JS code to support modules
 - Clone tasks (and sub-tasks)
+- Bug : search stop working
+- When exporting CSV, add a column if there is a warning.